hazelveek/Useful-Functions-in-JavaScript/README.md

 ### * Easily Manipulate Firebae Snapshot
-- Convert Firebase Realtime Database Snapshot to Array ( It is recursive so it even converts nested objects to arrays to )
+- Convert Firebase Realtime Database Snapshot to Array ( It is recursive so it even converts nested objects to arrays)